syncfusion-content/wpf-docs/wpf/Scheduler/TimelineView.md

 ![WPF Scheduler TimelineMonth view BlackoutDates](Timeline_Images/BlackoutDates.png)

 ## Special time regions
-You can restrict the user interaction such as selection and highlights specific regions of time in timeline views by adding the [SpecialTimeRegions](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_SpecialTimeRegions) property of [SfScheduler](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.html).
-You need to set the [StartTime](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_StartTime) and [EndTime](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_EndTime) properties of [SpecialTimeRegion](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html) to create a `SpecialTimeRegion`, you can use the timeZone property to set the specific timezone for Start and end time of `SpecialTimeRegion`.
-The `SpecialTimeRegion` will display the text or image on it that set to the text or icon property of `SpecialTimeRegion`.
-This property will be applicable to `TimelineDay`, `TimelineWeek`and `TimelineWorkWeek` views.
+You can restrict the user interaction such as selection and highlights specific regions of time in the timeline views by adding the [SpecialTimeRegions](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_SpecialTimeRegions) property of [SfScheduler](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.html).
+You need to set the [StartTime](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_StartTime) and [EndTime](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_EndTime) properties of [SpecialTimeRegion](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html) to create a `SpecialTimeRegion,` you can use the timeZone property to set the specific timezone for the start and end time of the `SpecialTimeRegion.` The `SpecialTimeRegion` will display the text or image on it that set to the text or icon property of `SpecialTimeRegion.` This property will be applicable to the `TimelineDay,` `TimelineWeek,` and `TimelineWorkWeek` views.

 ### Selection restriction in timeslots
 You can enable or disable the touch interaction of `SpecialTimeRegion` using the [CanEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_CanEdit) property of `SpecialTimeRegion`.
 By default, its value is true.